Updated September 13, 2024

 However, the longer answer is actually more interesting—and it reveals Guam’s unique global status as well as its rich history.

-Through 15 fascinating facts, we’ll take you through a quick tour of the series of events that led Guam to its position todayas a U.S. territory, populated by citizens of diverse origins with a vibrant culture to share.
+Through 15 fascinating facts, we’ll take you through a quick tour of the series of events that led Guam to its position today as a U.S. territory, populated by citizens of diverse origins with a vibrant culture to share.

-Fact #1: Guam is part of the Mariana Islands.
+#1: Guam is part of the Mariana Islands.
 Sort of.

-Fact #2: Guam’s original inhabitants came from Southeast Asia.
+#2: Guam’s original inhabitants came from Southeast Asia.

 Is it “Chamorro” or “CHamoru?”